 This is not a rescue mission.
 If you have extreme levels of credit card debt or a spending addiction, we may not be able to help you with this course.
 At the end of the day, it all depends on how committed you are to working your way out of the hole.

 That’s mostly up to you.
 If you work out with a personal trainer, but go home and eat cake every night, your lousy results aren’t your personal trainer’s fault.
 It’s the same with money.
-If you implement the strategies discussed in this video, it should help your financial situation, but you are ultimately accountable for how well it works for you.
+If you implement the strategies discussed in this course, it should help your financial situation, but you are ultimately accountable for how well it works for you.

 For some, talking about money early on in a relationship is super sexy and may even bring you closer.
 For others, it’s a real turn off.
 We usually encourage you to buy the add-on only if you’re planning a future together and are ready to start thinking and working as a team.
 Money is a major issue for most couples, so kudos to you if you want to tackle the topic early on in your relationship!

-The point of the video is to help get you ready for the Stash Plan®.
+The point of the course is to help get you ready for the Stash Plan®.
 While we will discuss smart money principles that anyone earning an income (1099 or W2) should be practicing, we do not touch on specific pain points of entrepreneurs, such as retirement savings options for those not offered a 401(k) or dealing with unpredictable income.
 The goal will be to help you develop smart money habits so that you’re ready for a custom game plan regardless of whether or not your income is predictable.

 Maybe.
 Personal finance isn’t rocket science (that’s a good thing).
 Learning what to do with your money isn’t as hard as actually doing it.